malaysia-ai/infra/airflow/README.md

 #### - Using remote logging

+Remote logging to Amazon S3 uses an existing Airflow connection to read or write logs

 1. Create s3 bucket.

 2. This step is creating IAM role and service account using eksctl